The responsibilities given below are extremely important for the safety and enjoyment of all involved.

 Respect Artifacts And Historical Structures

 It is against federal law to deface or remove artifacts or structures from public lands.
-In general, sites which are 100 years old or more are considered archeological sites.
+In general, sites that are 100 years old or more are considered archeological sites.
 Examples are ruins of stone and ruins containing man-made materials like sluices, an old wooden bench, etc. Protected artifacts are items 50 years old or greater.
 An obvious example is pottery shards.
-A not-so-obvious example is an old rusty can which is 50 years old.
+A not-so-obvious example is an old rusty can that is 50 years old.
 Restrictions vary from location to location.

 When fossils are considered as a past record of human activity, they are part of the local archaeological record and are protected on all public land.
 Collecting them is against federal law.
 When fossils are in the paleontology category, they are protected if they are in Wilderness Areas or Wilderness Study Areas.
 There are other types of areas where special restrictions apply, for example in a National Conservation Area.
 Vertebrate fossils are protected on all public lands.
 You may collect a reasonable amount of invertebrate fossils and/or plant fossils on most other public lands.
 Ask your hike leader before taking anything.

 The plants and animals you see on a hike live there – you are a visitor to their home.
 Don’t pick the flowers or poke at the snakes.

 Keep in mind that you are with a group.
 Be aware of your voice, avoid controversial subjects of conversation, and try not to lag behind while talking or taking pictures.

 Leave Your Pets Behind